EDusik/go-barber/README.md

 ## :computer: About
 ### Go Stack
-These projects was based on the Rocketseat course called "Go Stack" that you can find in this link: https://rocketseat.com.br/
+These projects was based on the Rocketseat course called "GoStack 9.0" that you can find in this link: https://rocketseat.com.br/
 </div>

 <div id="tecnologies">